Return of Federal Title IV aid policy

 - Federal Graduate PLUS Loan

 The student will be responsible for repaying any balance owed the university that results from a return of financial aid.
-The last date of attendance (LDA) will be reported to the National Student Loan Data System (NSLDS) by the Records/Registration Office.
+The last date of attendance (LDA) will be reported to Federal Student Aid by the Records/Registration Office.
 The student's loans will enter into the six-month grace period and then into repayment.
 If the loans do not have a six-month grace period, they will enter repayment within 60 days of the LDA.
 The student will be required to complete Exit Loan Counseling.

 Contact the Office of Student Financial Aid to discuss the implications of a leave of absence, withdrawal or dismissal before it occurs.
 A Financial Aid Administrator will review examples of the Return of Title IV Aid and refund policies with the student.

 WSU School of Medicine has a formal policy regarding leave of absence.
 For financial aid purposes all new leaves of absence is treated as a withdrawal effective the first day of the leave and a return calculation will be performed.
 A return calculation could result in having to repay all or a portion of your financial aid back to Wayne State University.